Measure of tripartite quantum correlation in multiqubit symmetric pure state: 1 INTRODUCTION

 So, now, we construct a parameter that quantifies the amount of tripartite correlations in this system of three two-level atoms.
-Since $\Delta J_{x^\prime}^3$ and $\Delta J_{y^\prime}^3$ may be both positive or negative, and, to treat the tripartite correlations in both $x^\prime$ and $y^\prime$ quadratures on equal footing, we define the tripartite quantum entanglement parameter as the root mean squared value of $\Delta J_{x^\prime}^3$ and $\Delta J_{y^\prime}^3$ as
+Since $\Delta J_{x^\prime}^3$ and $\Delta J_{y^\prime}^3$ may be both positive or negative, and, to treat the tripartite correlations in both $x^\prime$ and $y^\prime$ quadratures on equal footing, we define the tripartite quantum correlation parameter as the mean squared value of $\Delta J_{x^\prime}^3$ and $\Delta J_{y^\prime}^3$ as

-Since, $\Delta J_{x^\prime}^3$ and $\Delta J_{y^\prime}^3$ are solely made up of tripartite quantum correlations only, we may take the numerical value of $S$ as a measure of the amount of tripartite quantum entanglement present in the system.
+Since, $\Delta J_{x^\prime}^3$ and $\Delta J_{y^\prime}^3$ are solely made up of tripartite quantum correlations only, we may take the numerical value of $S$ as a measure of the amount of tripartite quantum correlation present in the system.
 Whenever

-there is no tripartite quantum entanglement in the system.
+there is no tripartite quantum correlation in the system.